activeloopai/deeplake/README.md

 For more advanced data pipelines like uploading large datasets or applying many transformations, please refer to our [documentation](http://docs.activeloop.ai/?utm_source=github&utm_medium=repo&utm_campaign=readme).

 ## Tutorial Notebooks
-The [examples](https://github.com/activeloopai/Hub/tree/master/examples) directory has a series of examples and notebooks giving an overview of Hub.
+The [examples](https://github.com/activeloopai/Hub/tree/master/examples) directory has a series of examples and the [notebooks](https://github.com/activeloopai/Hub/tree/master/examples/notebooks) has some notebooks with use cases.
 Some of the notebooks are listed of below.

 | Notebook  	|   Description	|   	|
 |:---	|:---	|---:	|